Sagar-Sathyanarayanan/data-preprocessing/README.md

 # data-preprocessing
 When it comes to making a Machine Learning model, data preprocessing is the first and foremost step of the process.
+Generally, real-world data is often incomplete, inconsistent, inaccurate, and often lacks specific attributes and trends the user is looking for.
+This is where data preprocessing enters the scenario.
+It helps to clean, format, and organize raw data which in turn makes it ready-to-go for Machine Learning models.